 - You want to improve Keypirinha

-- You want to volunteer and spend some of your free time on a long run project
+- You want to spend some of your free time on a long run project

 - You are of the kind who like to get the job done

 - You are willing to enter a friendly online relationship with an other developer for the good of a project :)